All Episodes

 You are who you are.

-And he's sort of such the anti-politician, is what you see is what you get.
+And he's sort of such the anti-politician is what you see is what you get.

 And that's the opposite.

-America knew what it look, I'll tell you right now, America needed this disruption.
+Look, I'll tell you right now, America needed this disruption.

 This disruption has been great.